phyloviz/phyloDB/README.md

     cd algorithms
     mvn test

+### Example

+An example is available at `phyloDB.git/scripts/example`.
+The script [`example.sh`](phyloDB.git/scripts/example.sh) illustrates the API use cases.
+It is important that a Google account is registered as admin, and that you have a valid token.
+Check the initialization step in the [`example.sh`](phyloDB.git/scripts/example.sh) script, and the [template for data initialization](phyloDB.git/scripts/init/init_data.cypher).

 # More documentation
 The [Wiki](https://github.com/phyloviz/phyloDB/wiki) of this project documents several topics, namely archictecural views, deployment, authentication and API definition (usage).